 The Panama Canal is one of the greatest human feats of engineering.
 It serves as a central waterway for trade and tourism between the Pacific Ocean and the Caribbean.
 Just the history behind the canal is fascinating.
 People first started to dream up the idea in the 16th century, when the Holy Roman Emperor, Charles V, ordered surveyors to determine if construction was possible.
 They came to the conclusion that it was not possible.
 It wasn't until the late 1800s that France had a go.
 It was not successful, and the canal was not completed until the United States finished it in the early 1900s.

 So not only do you get to experience and live this amazing engineering and historical achievement, you get to do it in style on the Disney Wonder.
 Panama Canal cruises always sail on the Wonder, which is one of the smaller Disney ships.
-Many people prefer the smaller ships, since they hold less people and can feel less crowded.
+Many people prefer the smaller ships since they hold fewer people and can feel less crowded.

 These sailings are offered just a couple times a year and are 14 nights.
 There are plenty of at-sea days so if you love to explore the ships or relax and take it easy, these might be perfect for you.